ibm-cloud-docs/event-notifications/en-migration.md

 The ibmenfcmbodyfield contains every field in the settings-> gcmfield of IBM Cloud Push notifications service, but with some changes,
 1. All fields are in snake case instead of camel case.
 For examples,interactiveCategorywill be interactive_category.
 2. We don’t support the channels and channel groups.

+# Migrate the data from Push Notifications service to IBM Cloud Event Notifications Service

+You can use this [tool](https://github.com/Event-Notifications/push-en-migration-tool) to migrate the devices and tag subscriptions data from Push Notifications service to IBM Cloud Event Notifications service.

 # Release new version of the app